FrediBach/fakeql-loader/README.md

 ## Behaviour

-The FakeQL Webpack loader will automatically create a new deployment of your sample data whenever the sample file changes.
+The FakeQL Webpack loader will automatically create a new deployment of your sample data whenever the sample file changes and return the hash of the new deployment.